littlethao/CV/README.md

 #### Projects

-Below are a few selected projects listed in a chronological order to demonstrate the increasing complexity of the projects.
+Below are a few selected projects listed in a chronological order to demonstrate the increasing complexity of the projects worked on whilst at Makers Academy.

 Project name  | Description  									| Development timeframe | Technologies | Testing
 ------------- | ------------------------------	| ------------- |------------- |---------